Life lessons from ultramarathons (even if you never plan to run one)

 It’s easy to get overwhelmed by sheer distance.
 Don’t let your mind go there.

-Take it one section at a time, like any big job.
-Once one is complete, focus on the next – but not a moment before.
+Take it section by section.
+"Like life, you just take one day at a time, you just take one kilometre at a time.”
+When one is done, focus on the next – but not a moment before.

 Be ready to adapt